 This Italian-inspired dish is the ultimate answer to breakfast for dinner.
 Eggs are cooked alongside mozzarella in a simmering sausage-tomato sauce.
 Sweet Italian sausage, plus fresh parsley and grated Parmesan cheese on top infuse the dish with rich, herbaceous flavor and an extra smack of salt.
 Serve with (or on) rustic toasted bread and buon appetito!

-- 1 tsp. olive oil
+1 teaspoon olive oil

 8 ounces sweet Italian sausage

 2 cloves garlic

-1 (28-ounce) can of diced tomatoes
+1 (28-ounce) can diced tomatoes

 4 large eggs

-1/4 cup grated Parmesan cheese
+1/4 cup grated parmesan cheese